renatco/cf-vagrant-installer/custom-buildpacks/custom-buildpacks.md

 # Overview

-Now you can test any buildpacks (3rd party, or your own) with cf-vagrant-installer
+Now you can test and distribute any buildpacks (3rd party, or your own) with cf-vagrant-installer

 ##### How does it help?
 It eliminates the need to run full blown Cloud Foundry deployment for trying/testing/validating/distributing your buildpack